 Students can earn the Fachhochschulreife after successfully completing vocational education and passing a qualifying entrance examination.
 The Fachhochschulreife entitles a student to enter a Fachhochschule, or a training college, and to continue postsecondary occupational or professional training in engineering or technical fields.
 Such programs last from six months to three years (full-time instruction) or six to eight years (part-time instruction).
 Some students with many years of practical experience or those with special skills may also attend a Fachhochschule.

 Vocational education and training is a joint government-industry program.
-The federal government and the Laender share in the financing of vocational education in public vocational schools, with the federal government bearing a slightly higher share (58 percent in 1991) than the Laender.
+The federal government and the Laender share in the financing of vocational education in public vocational schools, with the federal government bearing a slightly higher share than the Laender.
 On-the-job vocational training, whose cost is entirely borne by companies and businesses, is more costly to provide than vocational education.
-In the early 1990s, companies and businesses annually spent 2 percent of their payrolls on training.